 Yes!
 The bars were a massive hit with all three of my kids, and with us grown ups too.
 They are refined sugar free and are perfect for an after-school snack or even as dessert.
-The oats and nuts provide some lovely energy and protein and anything that gets my six-year-old eating fruit and asking for seconds gets a thumbs up from me.
+The oats and nuts provide some lovely energy and protein.
+Anything that gets six-year-old R eating fruit and asking for seconds gets a thumbs up from me.

 I mustn’t forget to give my dad a shout out as he grew these gooseberries in his garden – thanks dad!